SD > WY

 This place was awesome.
 It was surrounded by hills and was like having your own private beach while camping.
 We haven’t seen Shoester so excited about a place the entire trip; he ran and rubbed against all the tall grass and bolted through the sandy beach.
 We were both pretty stoked about the site and felt we could definitely stay here a few days.

 When we first arrived there were some pretty dark clouds off in the distance over the mountains.
-Brooke suggested waiting a while to set up the tent and other things to see if another storm was going to head our way.
+I suggested waiting a while to set up the tent and other things to see if another storm was going to head our way.
 Luke wanted to be able to collect some firewood and just relax after our crazy mud road trip, so he wanted to just get setup and said we could throw up a tarp shelter.
 Afterall, we perfected our skills in the Badlands right?
 We got it all setup in great time and even had a nice shelter space going.
 We pulled out some art supplies and a book just as the rain started.
 We were ready to let it pass….until our tarp blew off our car.
-Brooke ran in the tent with the dogs and Luke went into the elements to save the tarp from flying away.
+I ran in the tent with the dogs and Luke went into the elements to save the tarp from flying away.
 Then, the winds REALLY picked up.
-The tent started caving in and the dogs were thrown into Brooke inside the tent and she almost rolled.
+The tent started caving in and the dogs were thrown into me inside the tent and we all almost rolled over.
 Luke was now outside the tent just trying to hold it together so it didn’t go rolling.
 After about ten minutes of this, Luke threw open the car door and ushered us all inside.
-It was at that time when Brooke noticed it was HAILING, and the winds were insane.
+It was at that time when I noticed it was HAILING, and the winds were insane.
 Luke stayed out in the elements to try and save the tent and all our bedding from breaking and/or being thrown into the water.
 Eventually, he flew into the car and sat there sopping wet.
 The storm lasted maybe 45 minutes, but it felt like an eternity.
 After the storm ceased we walked out to survey the damage and because Luke is so amazing, everything was just fine.
 Our belongings in the tent weren’t even that wet.

 The rest of the day was the same as the morning, no rain!
 Barely even a cloud and we were definitely grateful for the break.
-Brooke decided to try out our solar shower and Luke took a “rinse off” bath in the reservoir.
+I decided to try out our solar shower and Luke took a “rinse off” bath in the reservoir.
 We collected some more wood for our fire pit and made an easy canned chili dinner.
 We decided to call it an early night since we had a good drive to Colorado the next day.
 Wednesday was a much better day.